 Why Williams & Johnson is shortlisted by Filter Notes

-Williams & Johnson makes the shortlist because it joins two things that do not always meet cleanly: a serious roasting operation and a cafe that still behaves like a real neighbourhood room.
-For Leith, that makes it more than a roaster showroom.
-For Edinburgh overall, it makes it one of the clearer reasons to head out toward the Shore when you want coffee with some substance behind it.
+Williams & Johnson makes the shortlist because it joins a serious roasting operation with a useful Leith cafe.
+For Edinburgh overall, it is one of the clearer reasons to head toward the Shore when you want seasonal beans, a calm sit-down room, and a coffee stop that is not built around the city-centre circuit.